-Above all, the Alliance belongs to everyone in the worldwide Anglican family committed to working for a world free of poverty and injustice.
+The Anglican Alliance exists to connect, equip and inspire the worldwide Anglican family to work for a world free of poverty and injustice and to safeguard creation.

 Agencies